 The Jazz Italiano ensemble which features Cappellini on drums and saxophonist, Mike Tomaro, will be the second iteration of an all-Italian ensemble organized by Cappellini last year in cooperation with the West Virginia Jazz Society.

-Two Pittsburgh area musicians complete the ensemble, Ray DeFade on piano, and Ben Cardine on bass.
+Two Pittsburgh area musicians complete the ensemble, Ben Brosche on piano, and Ben Cardine on bass.
 Each member of the band shares Italian ancestry with at least one set of grandparents from Italy.

 The performance will begin at 7pm and run until 9:30pm, one of three different shows scheduled in a Cabaret Night In Clarksburg promotion on August 24.
 Admission to all three venues will be through a $10 bracelet purchased from the event sponsor.